Smiles in Profiles: Improving Efficiency While Reducing Disparities in Online Marketplaces: Fake and genuine smiles distinction

 The effectiveness of policies that encourage borrowers to change facial expressions, specifically to smile, relies on the premise that the previously non-compliant borrowers can create images with desired features and that these newly added features impact lenders' choices; for example, the platform policy might be ineffective if lenders perceive the facial expressions in new images as not genuine.
 This section argues that this concern is legitimate by showing that non-genuine smiles do not increase funding rates.

 To introduce a distinction between genuine and fake (forced) smiles, we train an algorithm that classifies the type of smile.
-We develop this algorithm using a dataset of 6442 images classified by human annotators as fake or genuine smiles. \footnote{The dataset and the original model structure are referred here: https://github.com/vviveks/FakeSmileDetection; we modified the original algorithm to the task of binary prediction - genuine or fake.
+We develop this algorithm using a dataset of 6442 images classified by human annotators as fake or genuine smiles.\footnote{The dataset and the original model structure are referred here: \url{https://github.com/vviveks/FakeSmileDetection}; we modified the original algorithm to the task of binary prediction --- genuine or fake.
 Our algorithm predicts the fakeness of smiles using three different detected components of each face: whole face, eyes, and mouth.
 We train three deep neural networks (ResNet, DenseNet, and AlexNet) jointly and concatenate the learned latent vectors to make a joint prediction of whether the smiling is fake in the last layer.
-The cross-entropy loss of the prediction in the test set of 0.67 (0.66 in the train set), and the precision (f1-score) of 0.70 in the test set (also 0.71 in the train set).}
+The model achieves a cross-entropy loss of 0.67 on the test set (0.66 on the train set) and an F1-score of 0.70 on the test set (0.71 on the train set).}

 We use the algorithm in a random sample of 45 thousand profiles from the Kiva observational dataset.
 First, we predict whether the person in the image smiles and whether the smile is genuine or fake.
 Next, we group the borrowers by the predicted type of smile and compute the average cash collected per day.
 Finally, we estimate the average impact of each type of smile on cash collected per day; to do that we use the AIPW estimator (we follow the same methodology as in Section \ref{offline_data}).
 Table \ref{tab:fake_smiles_tab} shows the results.